 - Invite your friend’s family members and throw a party to celebrate the importance of rivers.

-- To honour the rivers, you can organise a personal prayer ceremony, ritual and any other grounding exercise that you feel to do, etc.
+- To honour the rivers, you can organise a personal prayer ceremony, ritual, and any other grounding exercise that you feel to do, etc.

 International Rivers with time developed a series of regional and national networks of dam-affected people and their allies.
 Some of them are listed below:

-Latin America: International Rivers is also a founding member of Redlar, the Latin American Network Against Dams and for Rivers, Communities and Water.
-Redlar consists of more than 250 indigenous, environmental, human rights and women's organisations from 19 countries in Latin America.
+Latin America: International Rivers is also a founding member of Redlar, the Latin American Network Against Dams, and for Rivers, Communities, and Water.
+Redlar consists of more than 250 indigenous, environmental, human rights, and women's organisations from 19 countries in Latin America.
 Basically, it works to generate strategies to confront the threats of hydropower development across Latin America.
-International Rivers also works with several national and regional networks in Mexico, Mesoamerica, Brazil, Chile, Ecuador and other parts of Latin America.
+International Rivers also works with several national and regional networks in Mexico, Mesoamerica, Brazil, Chile, Ecuador, and other parts of Latin America.

-Southeast Asia-Mekong: Several civil society organisations, academics, and community movements in Mekong region from Burma, Cambodia, Thailand, and Vietnam have built determined coalitions at the national level and worked towards defending the region's rivers.
+Southeast Asia-Mekong: Several civil society organisations, academics, and community movements in the Mekong region from Burma, Cambodia, Thailand, and Vietnam have built determined coalitions at the national level and worked towards defending the region's rivers.
 It is also supported at a global level.
-International Rivers throughout the Mekong region works with groups and support their efforts to protect its life-giving rivers.
+International Rivers throughout the Mekong region works with groups and supports their efforts to protect its life-giving rivers.

 South Asia: HYPHEN comprises the Himalayan and Peninsular Hydro-Ecological Network.
 It was established in 2007 and its aim is to work on dam projects in countries including Afghanistan, Bangladesh, Burma, Bhutan, China, India, Maldives, Nepal, Pakistan, and Sri Lanka.
-The work of Hyphen is to provide training, conducts research and campaigns for the conservation of Himalayan and Peninsular rivers, coasts and wetlands, and also addressed the problem of climate change.
+The work of Hyphen is to provide training, conducts research and campaigns for the conservation of Himalayan and Peninsular rivers, coasts, and wetlands, and also addressed the problem of climate change.

 North America: Since 1973, American Rivers has protected or restored more than 150,000 miles of rivers throughout the U.S.